Getting Started

 Use Oasis

-The introductory section contains general overview of the Oasis Network such as the distinction between the consensus layer and different ParaTimes.
+This introductory part contains general overview of the Oasis Network such as the distinction between the consensus layer and different ParaTimes.
 It also covers wallets and other tools for managing your assets across the Oasis chains and how to use unique Oasis features.

 Create dApp